NannyML/nannyml/docs/examples/california_housing.rst

 Drift detection
 ===============

-The next step is to dig deeper to find out what might be responsible for this drop in ROC AUC.
-Let's do it using univariate drift detection.
+The next step is to find out what might be responsible for this drop in ROC AUC.
+Let's try using univariate drift detection, and see what we discover.

 .. code:: python